Holocaust survivor stands tall despite physical, mental abuse

 blog banner image

-For George Maisels and his wife, Lois, caring about others began at home in the Bay Area.
+For George Maisels and his wife, Lois, both of blessed memory, caring about others began at home in the Bay Area.
 George ran a liquor store in the Mission District of San Francisco for many years with his brother, Larry.
-Twenty years ago, he and Lois decided they wanted to leave a legacy for the Jewish community.
-They chose Jewish Family and Children’s Services to receive a substantial part of their estate, forming the George and Lois Maisels Perpetual Endowment Fund to help victims of domestic violence, children, seniors, emigres, and those in need of emergency assistance.
-George was very religious, says his sister-in-law,… Read More
+When he and Lois decided they wanted to leave a legacy for the Jewish community, they chose Jewish Family and Children’s Services to receive a substantial part of their estate, dedicating it to establish the George and Lois Maisels Perpetual Endowment Fund.
+The couple thoughtfully designated the fund to support domestic violence survivor services; housing assistance for seniors; immigration legal… Read More

 Posted by Admin on February 29, 2012